GitbookIO/rousseau/README.md

 [![Build Status](https://travis-ci.org/GitbookIO/rousseau.png?branch=master)](https://travis-ci.org/GitbookIO/rousseau)
 [![NPM version](https://badge.fury.io/js/rousseau.svg)](http://badge.fury.io/js/rousseau)

-Rousseau is a proofreader written in Javascript, it can be used in Node.JS, in the command line and in the browser.
+Rousseau is a lightweight proofreader written in Javascript, it can be used in Node.JS, in the command line and in the browser.

 ### Installation